 Paris Photo Shoot

 We’ve done two Paris photo shoots.
-The first one was at the Eiffel Tower and the second was at Sacre-Coeur.
+The first was at the Eiffel Tower and the second was at Sacre-Coeur.
 Both were pretty fabulous and totally worth it.
 You can see our full Paris family photo shoot.

 London Photo Shoot